-According to the EWG, spinach is #8 on the Dirty Dozen List, meaning it’s a good idea to purchase organic in order to avoid excessive exposure to harmful pesticides.
+Spinach is on the Dirty Dozen List, meaning if possible, it’s a good idea to purchase organic to avoid excessive exposure to harmful pesticides.

-When purchasing, choose spinach that has vibrant deep green leaves and stems with no signs of yellowing.
-The leaves should look fresh and tender, be free from wilting, bruising or a slimy coating.
-Avoid washing spinach before storing since the water encourages spoiling.
-Place the unwashed spinach in a large baggie and squeeze out as much air as possible then place in the refrigerator where it will last for up to 5 days.
-Your grocery store may have bagged spinach, and this is a great pre-washed option.
-Purchasing frozen spinach is a convenient option as well, and will yield a much larger amount than fresh.
+When purchasing, choose spinach with vibrant, deep green leaves and stems with no signs of yellowing.
+The leaves should look fresh and tender and be free from wilting, bruising, or a slimy coating.
+Avoid washing spinach before storing it since the water encourages spoiling.
+Place the unwashed spinach in a large baggie and squeeze out as much air as possible, then place it in the refrigerator, which will last up to 5 days.
+Your grocery store may have bagged spinach, a great pre-washed option.
+Eating frozen spinach is also a convenient option and will yield much more than fresh.

-Preparing spinach for baby is easy.
-You can either steam the spinach, or boil for about 1 minute to create a softer texture and a sweeter taste.
+Preparing spinach for your baby is easy.
+You can steam the spinach or boil it for about 1 minute to create a softer texture and a sweeter taste.
 After the spinach is cooked, puree with fresh water until it reaches the desired consistency.
 Pureed spinach can be eaten on its own or added to other sweet or savory purees for a big nutritional boost!